ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 # HCX on-premises Service Mesh
 {: #hcxclient-vcs-mesh-deployment}

-Review the following steps to configure the HCX Client instance.
+Review the following steps to configure the VMware® HCX™ Client instance.

-## Site pairing the IBM Cloud for VMware Solutions environment
+## Site pairing the VMware Solutions environment
 {: #hcxclient-vcs-mesh-deployment-sitepair}

-1. Log in to the VMware vSphere Web Client.
+1. Log in to the VMware vSphere® Web Client.
 2. From the **Home** menu, select the **HCX** option.
 3. Under **Infrastructure**, **InterConnect**, click **Add Site Pairing**.
   1. Set the Site URL to the HCX Cloud Manager URL, for example, `https://x.x.x.x.x`.
-  2. Set the Username and Password to the HCX Manager Admin Details: admin / password.
+  2. Set the username and password to the HCX Manager Admin Details: admin / password.

-    The previous details can be obtained from the {{site.data.keyword.vmwaresolutions_full}} console, under **Services**, **HCX** for the vCenter Server instance.
+    The previous details can be obtained from the {{site.data.keyword.vmwaresolutions_full}} console, under **Services**, **HCX** for the VMware vCenter Server® instance.

 4. Click **Connect**.